 This article discusses why cryptographically protected data exchange between the EU and Russia (and other countries) is still difficult to implement.

-Some time ago, I consulted a bank about their cryptography and security processing system, which was painstakingly slow.
-After one week of trying to find the problem, I looked at the cryptographic subsystem, which used Windows Crypto API and a certified CSP.
+I once consulted a bank about their painstakingly slow cryptography and security processing system.
+After a week of searching, I examined the cryptographic subsystem, which used Windows Crypto API and a certified CSP.